coxmars/Conversor-Criptomonedas-API/README.md

 ## Project Status
-Project is: Completed, the app is finished but some changes can be aplied to improve several functionalities.
+Project is: Progress, the app is finished but some changes can be aplied to improve several functionalities.

 ## Room for Improvement